 Group List: Create internal groups within your team.
-Useful when looking to manage workload of a group instead of a single person.
+Useful when looking to manage a group workload instead of a single person.
 Usually this is applicable in development team but can be valuable also to represent departments like a group of designers or content writers.
 The initial setup for a group is done from a user profile (see below section).

-User Profile: A personalized profile for each member on your team
+User Profile: A personalised profile for each member on your team

 - Upload a profile picture and edit details such as the user’s Name or Email.
 Updating an email address can be useful when reassigning responsibilities from a user who left the team to a new member.